List of Emmerdale characters introduced in 2019: Nate Robinson

-After a one-night stand with Chloe Harris (Jessie Elland) in April 2022, Nate is pursued by Naomi Walters (Karene Peters) and they begin a relationship in August 2022.
+After a one-night stand with Chloe Harris (Jessie Elland) in April 2022, Nate is pursued by Naomi Walters (Karene Peter) and they begin a relationship in August 2022.
 This is met with adversity from the village as it transpires Naomi witnessed the attack on Nicola King (Nicola Wheeler) and has refused to cooperate with the police and name the attacker.
+Despite a kiss with Tracy, Nate remains with Naomi as she settles into life at the village.
+However, she eventually leaves when she decides Nate and life in the village is too boring for her.
+Nate and Tracy quickly reunite and marry, although this ends sharply when it is revealed at Belle Dingle (Eden Taylor-Draper) and Thomas King's (James Chase) wedding in February 2024 that Tracy has been having an affair with Nate's uncle, Caleb Miligan (William Ash).
+Although Nate tries, he cannot forgive his wife and they separate, eventually forming an amicable co-parenting relationship.